uktrade/mobius3/README.md

 However, there is an exception to the above behaviour: if a file has been updated or deleted by a local process, until 120 seconds after the completion of its upload to S3, it will not be updated by a poll to S3.
 This is a best-effort attempt to mitigate the possibility of older versions overwriting newer due to the eventual consistency model of S3.

+Uploads to S3 are initiated when a file is closed.

 Some of the above behaviours may change in future versions.